liam-clowes/chicago_divvy_bike/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the Divvy dataset to answer my key questions:
+EDA involved exploring the Divvy dataset to answer the following key questions:

-- What sort of trends can be identified within each user group (members vs. casual, electric vs. docked/classic)?
+- What trends can we identify within pre-existing user groups (members vs. casual users, electric users vs. docked/classic users)?
-- Is it possible to do clustering within user groups?
+- Is it possible to apply clustering on the data to identify new/organic user groups?
-- By looking at the top stations/routes, am I able to identify possible target businesses in surrounding areas for bike-share schemes/campaigns?
+- Can I identify potential target businesses for bike-share schemes or campaigns by examining the top stations and routes and their surrounding areas?
-- Using the available data from the dataset and other open sources (e.g. Google Maps and business websites), is it possible to track the habits of, and potentially identify, individual users?
+- Is it possible to track user habits and potentially identify individual users by combining existing anonymized data with open-source tools like Google Maps and company websites?
-- How can this information be applies to other geospatial datasets?
+- How can these findings be applied to other geospatial datasets?

-Columns in the dataset:
-ride_id (ride id)
-rideable_type (electric or classic) started_at (time started) ended_at (time ended) start_station_name (station name - start)
-end_station_name (station name - end)
-start_lat (start latitude)
-start_lng (start longitude)
-end_lat (end latitude)
-end_lng (end longitude)
-member_casual (member, single ride, day pass)

 ### Data Analysis